 So, why did I tell you all this?
 No, I don’t want attention.
 No, I don’t want sympathy.
 I’m not asking for your prayers, but I will always welcome them.

 I’m sharing this journey with you to raise awareness.
-My hope is that by sharing this journey with you, you can learn from my mistakes.
-All it takes is a couple of sun burns, a few trips to the tanning bed to increase your risk of getting melanoma, but there are many risk factors that can make you more vulnerable to get melanoma, such as age, family history, your complexion, even simply being a woman.
-My hope in sharing this with you is that you can keep your brother, your aunt, your daughter, your neighbor or your friend from having to go through this.
-Most importantly don’t let the fear of melanoma keep you from getting checked out.
+I hope that by sharing this journey with you, you can learn from my mistakes.
+All it takes is a couple of sunburns, a few trips to the tanning bed to increase your risk of getting melanoma.
+Still, there are many risk factors that can make you more vulnerable to get melanoma, such as age, family history, your complexion, even simply being a woman.
+My hope in sharing this with you is that you can keep your brother, your aunt, your daughter, your neighbor, or your friend from having to go through this.
+Most importantly, don’t let the fear of melanoma keep you from getting checked out.

 I saw this quote that said: “Your largest fear carries your greatest growth.”

-2016 was my worst year ever, but in the same ways it was my best year ever.
+2016 was my worst year ever, but in the same ways, it was my best year ever.
 Melanoma touched me in a way that has changed my life forever.
 I have a different view of this life of mine.
-I’ve actually stepped outside and looked into my life.
-I have faced the monster, let it breathe its cold heartless breathe on me.
+I’ve stepped outside and looked into my life.
+I have faced the monster, let it breathe its cold, heartless breath on me.
 I eliminated it.
-I’ve been humbled and I have been broken, but I am a much stronger person because of it.
+I’ve been humbled, and I have been broken, but I am a much stronger person because of it.
 I am blessed; things could have turned out a lot differently.

 Now I have to work on overcoming my fear of melanoma coming back.
 This is now my new normal.